open-telemetry/opentelemetry-specification/specification/api-propagators.md

 Required arguments:

 - A `Context`.
-The Propagator MUST retrieve the appropriate value from the `Context` first, which can be a `SpanContext`, a `DistributedContext` or another cross-cutting concern context.
+The Propagator MUST retrieve the appropriate value from the `Context` first, which can be a `SpanContext`, a `CorrelationContext` or another cross-cutting concern context.
 For languages supporting current `Context` state, this argument is OPTIONAL, defaulting to the current `Context` instance.
 - the carrier that holds propagation fields.
 For example, an outgoing message or http request.
 - the `Setter` invoked for each propagation key to add or remove.